gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 # Response

-The assertion claim will return the result of the assertion execution or the possible errors.
+The request will return the result of the assertion execution and any potential errors.

 Implementers MUST return an object for each claim inside `assertion_claims` element with the following fields:

 * `result` REQUIRED.
 Boolean: it indicates if the claim value meets the assertion.
-If the claim is not found, does not match, OP does not understand the expression or any other problem resolving the value, this element should be equal `null`.
+If the claim is not found, does not match, the OP does not understand the expression or any other problem resolving the value, then this element should be equal to `null`.
 * `error` OPTIONAL, Any: Available information about the error resolving the assertion.

-The following is a non normative example of the response of an assertion claim
+The following is a non normative example of the response:

 ```json
 {